Food Quality: Excellent, Many of the dishes are prepared from scratch using quality ingredients.

 Liquor: BYOB --- except for a complimentary homemade limoncello at the end of your seemingly endless meal.

 15 Fox Place once a private dining club, this BYOB Italian hidden gem is now open to the general public looking for a unique dining experience.
-Unless you come from an "Old World" Italian family, this meal lasting almost 4 hours will probably be the largest and longest meal you will ever be served
+This "in-home" restaurant, very much resembles an "Old World" Italian family gatering.
+The meal lasting more tha 3 hours will probably be the largest and longest meal you will ever be served

 This is a great place for a couple celebrating a romantic occasion or for a group of up to 14 people looking for a dining experience they will never forget.

-The restaurant is located in a residential neighborhood where the owners Richard and Kathryn Budinich once occupied but retained the house for this unique no-menu approach to marathon length fine dining.
+The restaurant is located in a residential neighborhood where the owners Richard and Kathryn Budinich (who recently passed away) once occupied but retained the house for this unique no-menu approach to marathon length fine dining.

-Today the restaurant is run by the Budnich's and their son Chef, Marc Budnich.
-The influence and style of cooking comes from Kathryn Budinich who learned to cook from Italian American relatives
+Today the restaurant is run by the Budnich's and their son Chef, Marc Budnich who received his formal culinary training at .the Hudson County Culinary School However, the influence and style of cooking comes from Kathryn Budinich who learned to cook from Italian American relatives.

 The Budnich's welcome and treat their guests as though they are family members coming to feast on a holiday celebration.